 Backstories, front stories, ALL the stories...

-The only experience I’d had with glass before 2018 was enjoying what awesome windows it makes, so if you'd told me last July that I’d be working in glass by the end of the year—making inventory to sell to people, no less!—I’d have thought you were a few cards short of a full deck.
-Life: she's mischievous, no?
+The only experience I’d had with glass most of my life was enjoying what awesome windows it makes, so if you'd told me then that I’d be working in glass by the end of the year—making inventory to sell to people, no less—I’d have thought you were a few cards short of a full deck.
+Life is mischievous, no?

 On Reflection, It’s Kismet